Rhetos/LightDMS/Readme.md

 ### File web API

 LightDMS plugin provides the following web API methods.
-Check out your Rhetos server homepage (http://localhost/Rhetos) for sample code and demonstration of the LightDMS web API.
+Check out your application's Rhetos dashboard (for example http://localhos:5000/rhetos) for sample code and demonstration of the LightDMS web API.

 Upload: